xuxiaowei-io/gitaly/README.md

 Almost all application code accesses Git repositories via Gitaly (with the exception of Rugged which we're working on removing).

-Gitaly offers both non-replicated and replicated storage, known as Gitaly Cluster (see https://docs.gitlab.com/ee/administration/gitaly/).
+Besides "git over RPC", Gitaly offers an optional [high-availability solution](#high-availability).

 We are building features according to our [roadmap][roadmap].